-While the traditional white headed cauliflower is still commonly grown, other varieties are gaining in popularity.
+While the traditional white cauliflower is still commonly grown, other varieties are gaining in popularity.
 Coming in different colors, or shapes such as Romanesco, they can add interest and variety to a vegetable garden.

-Tips for Growing Cauliflowers
+Tips for Growing Cauliflower

 Where and When to Plant

-Growing cauliflower plants like cool temperatures and moist atmospheres.
+Cauliflower plants like cool temperatures and moist atmospheres.
 An average temperature range between 65-70℉.
 Prolonged exposure to warmer temperatures will trigger bolting.
 Gardeners in warmer climates can avoid bolting by growing quick maturing varieties or by growing in partial shade.

-Growing cauliflowers like partial shade.
+Cauliflower likes partial shade.
 However they do best in full sun positions, receiving 6 hours of sunlight every day.

-Sowing Cauliflowers Indoors
+Sowing Cauliflower Indoors

-As I have already mentioned growing cauliflower plants dislike having their roots disturbed.
+As I have already mentioned cauliflower plants dislike having their roots disturbed.
 If you want to sow undercover and transplant the seedlings outside later then you will need to be careful.
 Sowing the seeds into peat or paper pots will allow you to transplant the seedlings still in their pots.
 This means that the roots won’t be disturbed.
 As the plants grow, the pot will decompose.